matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 want to allow users to opt-out of your sites individually instead of altogether.

 In such a case, you may want to consider creating a custom opt-out form.
-The specifics of creating an HTML/JS form are out of scope for this document, but there are somethings every custom opt-out form will have to do: **check if the user is currently opted out**, **opt a user out** and **opt a user in**.
+The specifics of creating an HTML/JS form are out of scope for this document, but there are some things every custom opt-out form will have to do: **check if the user is currently opted out**, **opt a user out** and **opt a user in**.
 Here is how to do those things:

 **check if the user is currently opted out**